Environmental impact of wind power: Noise

 The above Health Canada summary states that "no statistically significant association was observed between measured blood pressure, resting heart rate, (hair cortisol concentrations) and wind turbine noise exposure."

-Wind turbine syndrome, a psychosomatic disorder, pertains to the belief that low frequency wind turbine noise, either directly or through annoyance, causes or contributes to various measurable health effects related to anxiety, for which there is little general evidence.
+Wind turbine syndrome, a psychosomatic disorder, refers to the belief that low-frequency wind turbine noise, either directly or through annoyance, causes or contributes to various measurable health effects related to anxiety, for which there is little general evidence.

 Offshore

-Many offshore wind farms have contributed to electricity needs in Europe and Asia for years, and as of 2014 the first offshore wind farms are under development in U.S. waters.
-While the offshore wind industry has grown dramatically over the last several decades, especially in Europe, there is still some uncertainty associated with how the construction and operation of these wind farms affect marine animals and the marine environment.
+Many offshore wind farms have contributed to electricity needs in Europe and Asia for years, and as of 2014 the first offshore wind farms were under development in U.S. waters.
+The offshore wind industry has grown dramatically over the last several decades, especially in Europe and China.

-Traditional offshore wind turbines are attached to the seabed in shallower waters within the near-shore marine environment.
+Traditional offshore wind turbines are attached to the seabed in shallower waters near the shore.
 As offshore wind technologies become more advanced, floating structures have begun to be used in deeper waters where more wind resources exist.

 Common environmental concerns associated with offshore wind developments include: